QasimK/learn-it/pytest-cheat-sheet.md

 -rs

 # Running particular tests
+--ignore=tests/       # Ignore folder or file, you can do this multiple times

 py.test test_mod.py   # run tests in module
 py.test somepath      # run all tests below somepath py.test -k stringexpr # only run tests with names that match the